The Mirage (Ruff novel): Setting

 Dialogue throughout the novel mentions a terrorist group known as the World Christian Alliance (this timeline's equivalent of Al Qaeda) that uses the Rocky Mountains as its headquarters.
 It was also responsible for the terrorist attacks on November 9, 2001, when members crashed two hijacked planes into the Tigris and Euphrates World Trade Center Towers in Baghdad, another hitting the Arab Defense Ministry in Riyadh, and a fourth crashing after a struggle with the passengers in the Empty Quarter.
 It is not known who their leaders are or if they are aware of the mirage legend.
-The United Kingdom is the this timeline's equivalent of Iran, having undergone a revolution in 1979.
-It is implied that Britain either never colonized India or that India became independent earlier since India appears to have fought World War II on its own.
+The United Kingdom is this timeline's equivalent of Iran, having undergone a revolution in 1979.
+It is implied that Britain either never colonized India or that India became independent earlier than in our universe, since India appears to have fought in World War II on its own.
+During WW2, the UAS annexed the French North African Territories.
 The United Arab States is clearly stated to be the world's second-largest country by land area, which implies that Canada, like the United States, is also broken up into minor states.
 Latin America is not touched upon in the novel other than that Venezuela is an OPEC member that intervened in the Mexican Gulf War and that the Mexican state of Coahuila is a dependency of Texas.
 A Cold War analog, known as the "Cold Crusade", between the UAS and an Orthodox Union is mentioned.
 The major political parties in the United Arab States are the Arab Unity Party (the analog of the Democratic Party) and the Party of God, or POG for short (the analog of the Republican Party, often referred to as the "Grand Old Party" or GOP for short).
 Al Jazeera exists in this timeline as a Fox analogue with a morning talk show, called Jazeera and Friends.
 Fox also exists in the mirage timeline, but it appears to be reduced to being a propaganda center of Christian fundamentalists.